New York, California and Other States Sue to Block T-Mobile/Sprint Deal

 (NEW YORK) — A group of state attorneys general led by New York and California filed a federal lawsuit Tuesday to block T-Mobile’s $26.5 billion bid for Sprint, citing consumer harm.

-The state attorneys general said the merger would hurt competition and drive up prices for cellphone service.
-They said the promised benefits, such as better networks in rural areas and faster service overall, cannot be verified, while eliminating a major wireless company will immediately harm consumers.
+The state attorneys general said the promised benefits, such as better networks in rural areas and faster service overall, cannot be verified, while eliminating a major wireless company will immediately harm consumers by reducing competition and driving up prices for cellphone service.

-New York Attorney General Letitia James said in a statement that combining the two companies would “cause irreparable harm to mobile subscribers nationwide by cutting access to affordable, reliable wireless service for millions of Americans.”
-She said the deal would particularly affect lower-income and minority communities in New York and other urban areas.
+New York Attorney General Letitia James said in a statement that combining the two companies would reduce access to affordable, reliable wireless service nationwide and would particularly affect lower-income and minority communities in New York and other urban areas.

 Other attorneys general joining Tuesday’s lawsuit are from Colorado, Connecticut, the District of Columbia, Maryland, Michigan, Mississippi, Virginia and Wisconsin.
 All 10 attorneys general are Democrats.
 The lawsuit was filed in U.S. District Court in New York.

-It’s an unusual step by the state attorneys general ahead of a decision by federal antitrust authorities.
+The lawsuit is an unusual step by state officials ahead of a decision by federal antitrust authorities.
 The Justice Department’s decision is pending.
-The Republican majority of the Federal Communications Commission supports the deal.
+The Republican majority of the Federal Communications Commission supports the deal, though the agency has yet to vote.

-Amanda Wait, an antitrust lawyer and former Federal Trade Commission lawyer, said states could be suing if they expect the Justice Department to come to a different conclusion than they have reached.
+Too many “mega mergers have sailed through the governmental approval process,” so it’s up to the states to “step up,” James said at a news conference.

-One famous example of when the states and federal government diverged on a big antitrust case was in the fight against Microsoft, although that was not a merger case.
-Several states dissented from the Justice Department’s settlement roughly 20 years ago.
+“There’s no rule or regulation that we have to wait for the DOJ,” she said.
+She added the attorneys general will “continue to litigate whether the DOJ approves the merger or not.”

 T-Mobile and Sprint have argued that they need to bulk up to upgrade to a fast, powerful “5G” mobile network that competes with Verizon and AT&T. The companies are appealing to President Donald Trump’s desire for the U.S. to “win” a global 5G race.